colinprize/HitchHiker/journals/jonathan-pinon.md

 the logout feature needed in order to remove the token. once I put the header in its proper place I was all set to go and felt accomplished going into thursday.

+## June 8
+As a group we worked on styling the pages so they could be consistent.
+I got the unit test pipeline to work and all funtionality has been finalized.
+Our objectives for today was to get all of our checklist squared away and make sure we can either present today or tomorrow.
+Overall I'm proud of what we have to present although the best is yet to come.
+We decided to continue working this weekend for our class wide presentation and beyond that to put our best foot forward when we present our sites to employees down the line.
+All we have left is to make the pages look neat and figure out if there are any bugs left that are sneaking their way past us.